 - communication processes are established to effectively inform all instructors, and students about assessment policy, procedures and guidelines

 - remedial processes are established to achieve fair, equitable, consistent and transparent assessment practices and decision-making.

 Flight Instructors and Ground Instructors are responsible for ensuring that:

 - they are familiar with and follow this policy and related procedures and guidelines, and their roles and responsibilities at Becker Helicopters

 - their assessment practices and decisions are fair, equitable, consistent and transparent

-- they review their assessment practices with the CFI and Chief Pilot regularly to achieve continuous improvement.
+- they review their assessment practices with the HTO and Chief Pilot regularly to achieve continuous improvement.

 All staff are responsible for ensuring that: